1. My agency is not attached to a secretariat. Does the memo apply?

 6. How do I seek a waiver?

-ITD has developed a waiver request template for secretariats and independent agencies to use.
-As the memo indicated, ITD will not consider waiver requests from agencies attached to a secretariat, until the secretariat has first approved the waiver.
-We ask that secretariat-approved waivers be transmitted to ITD via the secretariat's Portal Advisory Board member.
+MassIT has developed a waiver request template for secretariats and independent agencies to use.
+As the memo indicated, MassIT will not consider waiver requests from agencies attached to a secretariat, until the secretariat has first approved the waiver.
+We ask that secretariat-approved waivers be transmitted to MassIT via the secretariat's Portal Advisory Board member.

 In the case of agencies that are not attached to a secretariat, we ask that the agency head submit the waiver request.